Bang Krachao Island (the Green Lung of Bangkok)

 How to Get Around Bang Krachao

-The best way to get around Bang Krachao is by bike.
-As I pointed out in my article on the best time to visit Bangkok, it’s pretty much always hot here.
-So, expect to get sweaty if you’re cycling, and carry plenty of water to keep hydrated.
+The best way to get around Bang Krachao is by bicycle.
+As I pointed out in my article on the best time to visit Bangkok, it’s always hot here so expect to get sweaty and stay hydrated!

-There is a bike rental shop at Bang Kracho Pier.
-Bikes cost about 70 THB (USD 2.50) per day.
+• Visiting solo you can rent a bicycle at Bang Kracho Pier.
+Bicycles cost about 70 THB (USD 2.50) per day and are OK condition.

-If you find Bangkok’s heat to be too overwhelming, then you can get also opt for a motorbike taxi.
-Ask the guys in the orange vests with the numbers printed on the back.
-A standard rate for a motorbike taxi to almost any destination on Bang Krachao is 20 THB (USD 0.80) per person.
+If Bangkok’s heat is overwhelming, then try getting around by motorbike taxi (guys in orange vests with numbers on their back).
+A standard rate for a single trip almost anywhere on Bang Krachao is 20 THB (USD 0.80) per person.

 Bang Krachao Cycling Route